ghstwhl/ePartners/BP2002-1/README.md

 ## Troubleshooting

-    - If you encounter an error, please see the troubleshooting section [here](http://bit.ly/3tmXwxF)
+-   If you encounter an error while uploading, please see the troubleshooting section [here](http://bit.ly/3tmXwxF)

 ---